*Keeping checking this page as we are constantly updating this list of special holiday events & activities as Disney releases them!

-Learn how each country around EPCOT’s World Showcase celebrates the holidays.
-Storytellers such as Père Noël in France, Father Christmas in the United Kingdom, and the Holiday Voyageurs in Canada share their unique holiday traditions in these short 15 minute shows.
+Storytellers and musical performers such as Père Noël in France, La Befana in Italy, Father Christmas in the United Kingdom, Los Tres Reyes in Mexico, and the Holiday Voyageurs in Canada share their unique holiday traditions in short 15 minute shows.

 Holiday Treats from Around the World

 What would the holidays for foodies be without a few special treats from around the world.

 Seasonal dishes and snacks can be found around World Showcase – hot applejack cider with whiskey from the United Kingdom, teriyaki chicken karaage from Kabuki Cafe in Japan, panettone and moscato wine in Italy, stollen fruit cake from Germany and gingerbread and sugar cookies and peppermint park from America are a few of the tantalizing treats you can find during the holiday season.

 Scattered throughout EPCOT are festive topiaries that feature popular Disney characters – many of them can be found in the Future World section of the park.

 Returning this year to Hollywood Studios is Jingle Bell, Jingle BAM! – a Christmas nighttime show running from November 6, 2018 to January 6, 2019.
 This daily show takes place near Grauman’s Chinese Theater and features state-of-the-art light and laser projections, special effects, fireworks and of course Christmas music.
 Expect it to see snow as well during this show.

 Enjoy holiday treats and drinks from a special viewing area during the Jingle Bell, Jingle BAM! show.
 Tickets for the holiday dessert party start at $79/adult and $45/child.